History of SpaceX: Falcon 1

 Musk assumed the role of Chief Engineer, after having offered the title to Griffin who did not join SpaceX.
 Mueller was in charge of developing rocket engines, propellant tanks and plumbing; Thompson was in charge of making the rocket's body and couplings.
 Hans Koenigsmann, who was recommended by Thompson and had met Musk a few months earlier, joined SpaceX and was in charge of making the rocket's avionics (electronic systems).
 In August 2002, Gwynne Shotwell was hired as the head of sales for the company.

 At first, SpaceX's employees would meet at hotels in airports, but later the company headquartered at a building in 1310 East Grand Avenue, El Segundo, California.
 The building was 3000 ft2, which at the time housed only a few cubicles and fewer than a dozen employees.
 The company at the time was under a flat hierarchy, so employees (including Musk) could freely switch roles and do other person's tasks if needed.
 Musk personally interviewed the first three thousand employees, most were college graduates (because they do not have family attachments), and pushed them to work long hours at their highest effort.

-SpaceX's first rocket was named Falcon 1 by Musk, taking inspiration from the Millennium Falcon from Star Wars, and also because the rocket would have only one booster engine.
+SpaceX's first rocket was named Falcon 1 by Musk, taking inspiration from the Millennium Falcon from Star Wars after their early contract for the DARPA Falcon Project.
 Falcon 1 was designed with a core tenet of low launch cost; according to contemporary sources the rocket has an advertised price of $6 million per launch.
 This is the reason SpaceX implemented tight vertical integration for manufacturing rocket parts.
 Unlike most aerospace companies at the time, the Falcon 1 was developed in an iterative and incremental process instead of the waterfall process.
 Musk was being extremely optimistic about the launch schedule; he wanted to launch Falcon 1 by the end of 2003, but late December 2005 would be when the rocket was first ready for flight.
 A mockup for the rocket was first officially unveiled to the public and the government at the National Mall, Washington, D.C. on December 8, 2003.